 In Bevy, each Command

-represents some mutation we want to perform on our
+represents a mutation we want to apply to the state of our world.

-schedules them to run together in a single system in the order they were added.
+So Bevy schedules them to all run together inside one system in the order they are added to the CommandQueue

 Scheduling commands